Andreilys/ds-primer/docs/index.rst

 Data Science Primer
 ===========================

 The primary purpose of this primer is to give a cursory overview of both technical and non-technical topics associated with Data Science.
 Typically educational resources focus on technical topics.
-However, in reality, mastering the non-technical topics can lead to great dividends in your professional capacity as a data scientist.
+However, in reality, mastering the non-technical topics can lead to even greater dividends in your professional capacity as a data scientist.

-Since data scientists come in all sorts of different flavors (Inference, Analytics, and Algorithms according to Airbnb), there’s no real roadmap to studying this primer.
+Since the task of a Data Scientist at any company can be vastly different (`Inference, Analytics, and Algorithms according to Airbnb <https://www.linkedin.com/pulse/one-data-science-job-doesnt-fit-all-elena-grewal/>`_), there’s no real roadmap to using this primer.
 Feel free to jump around to topics that interest you and which may align closer with your career trajectory.

-Ultimately this resource is for anyone who would like to get a quick overview of a topic that a data scientist may be expected to have proficiency in, or would benefit from increasing their knowledge in.
-It's not meant to serve as a replacement for a Data Science education, nor as a way to gain mastery in a topic.
-Hopefully reading through this primer you’ll be inspired to do some of your own research, and can then contribute your new knowledge back to this primer!
+Ultimately this resource is for anyone who would like to get a quick overview of a topic that a data scientist may be expected to have proficiency in.
+It's not meant to serve as a replacement for fundamental courses that contribute to a Data Science education, nor as a way to gain mastery in a topic.

 .. warning::